Two of five BTO projects affected by Greatearth liquidation completed

-SINGAPORE - The wait for some flat owners is over, with work completed ahead of revised deadlines in two of the five Build-to-Order (BTO) projects affected by Greatearth Corporation and Greatearth Construction going bust.
+The wait for some flat owners is over, with work completed ahead of revised deadlines in two of the five Build-To-Order (BTO) projects affected by Greatearth Corporation and Greatearth Construction going bust.

 The 782 owners of units in three Housing Board blocks in Senja - in Senja Ridges and Senja Heights - have begun to receive keys to their new homes.

-The three other delayed projects - Sky Vista @ Bukit Batok, Marsiling Grove and West Coast Parkview - are "progressing well" and "on track to be delivered" by their amended deadlines, HDB said on Sunday (Feb 27).
+The three other delayed projects - Sky Vista@Bukit Batok, Marsiling Grove and West Coast Parkview - are "progressing well" and "on track to be delivered" by their amended deadlines, HDB said yesterday.

-HDB's update comes as it continues to work on BTO projects that have been delayed by the pandemic, during which the construction sector was badly hit by a Covid-19 outbreak in dormitories and works were slower due to safe management measures.
+HDB's update comes as it continues to work on BTO projects that have been delayed by the pandemic.
+The construction sector was badly hit by a Covid-19 outbreak in worker dormitories and works were slower due to safe management measures.

 Some couples have had to seek interim housing after their weddings while awaiting their new homes, prompting National Development Minister Desmond Lee to say last year that the average waiting time for ongoing BTO flats remains between four and five years - the same wait pre-pandemic.